microsoft/coyote/docs/_learn/get-started/upgrade-from-psharp.md

 ## Runtime API changes
 - The static runtime factory is renamed from `PSharpRuntime` to `ActorRuntimeFactory`, so you can now do `ActorRuntimeFactory.Create()` to get an actor runtime instance (that can execute state machines).
-- `IActorRuntime.CreateMachine` is renamed to `IActorRuntime.CreateStateMachine`.
+- `IMachineRuntime.CreateMachine` is renamed to `IActorRuntime.CreateStateMachine`.
 - The previously deprecated method `IMachineRuntime.CreateMachineAndExecute` has been removed, please use `IActorRuntime.CreateStateMachineAndExecuteAsync` instead (same semantics, just different method name).
 - The previously deprecated method `IMachineRuntime.SendEventAndExecute` has been removed, please use `IActorRuntime.SendEventAndExecuteAsync` instead (same semantics, just different method name).